SeldonIO/oauth2-test-tool/README.md

 CLIENT_SECRET is also optional as it is not always required.

+See env files for more.
+Note that BASE_PATH defaults to '/seldon-deploy/' and LOGOUT_PATH defaults to '/seldon-deploy'.
+The env vars can be changed to run the app on another path.

 ## Debug Info

 The access token is displayed if the login is successful.
 The full raw token, including the id token, is printed in the logs.